 A fire will descend upon the world.

-The Moon will be as bright as the sun, and the sun will be seven times brighter.
+The Moon will become as bright as the sun, and the sun will become seven times brighter than it is today.

 Planes, trains, trucks and tanks will cease to operate.